 J. C. Penney Company, Inc., through its subsidiary, J. C. Penney Corporation, Inc., sells merchandise through department stores in the United States.
 The company sells family apparel and footwear, accessories, fine and fashion jewelry, beauty products, and home furnishings, as well as provides various services, including styling salon, optical, portrait photography, and custom decorating.
-As of January 30, 2016, it operated approximately 1,021 department stores in 49 states and Puerto Rico.

 Join our new Linkedin Group by clicking the link below: